despaintroy/ECE1400-Recitation/Week 04 - Modulo & INT Divide/readme.md

 ## Example: Tens Place Selector

 Have the user enter any integer, then print only the digit in the 10s place.
+Ex.
+1234 -> 3

 ```c
 #include <stdio.h>